ekarbe/ekarbe.github.io/content/legal/cookies.md

 Some content on the Blog, including articles and images, may be generated using artificial intelligence tools.
 This AI-generated content:

-- Does not involve the use of cookies or tracking devnotesnologies on our website
+- Does not involve the use of cookies or tracking technologies on our website
 - Is created independently of your browsing session and does not use your personal data
 - Will be clearly marked to indicate it was generated with AI assistance